|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Easy chicken dinners are everyone's dream.
 There's nothing like putting everything in a pan, placing it in the oven, and coming back to a wonderful and juicy piece of chicken.
 This recipe requires just 20 minutes of preparation, but the ingredients are easy to find and perhaps you already have them in your fridge.
-Suitable for low-carb diets, this tasty dish is naturally gluten-free and can be dairy-free if you skip the optional Parmesan cheese.
 Easy to make, the boneless chicken breasts are baked in a bed of spinach and are generously seasoned with Creole seasoning to add some powerful flavor and spice.
 Serve with roasted vegetables and potatoes for a complete and wholesome meal, or slice and use the chicken and spinach as the filling of a sandwich or wrap.

 These breasts will keep well for three days in the fridge and can be repurposed in salads, or served on top of pasta or rice.
 As a simple recipe, it can be adapted to your needs and likes.
 Bake the chicken with other seasonings or vegetables if you'd prefer.
 Thawed corn, peas, carrots, green beans, and cubed zucchinis are a great additions to the dish.